 Hocking Hills State Park -

+There are six major hiking areas in Hocking Hills State Park - Ash Cave, Old Man's Cave, Rock House, Conkle's Hollow, Cedar Falls and Cantwell Cliffs.
+Each of these park areas offers a unique experience for those who walk its paths no matter what season.
 Remote and eye-catching, Cantwell Cliffs is known for its deep valleys, cliffs and and rock shelter.
 Visitors can either hike the rim trail or follow the narrow passageway along the valley floor.
-One of the most fun features in the area is "fat woman's squeeze" because of the narrow passage visitors must access to reach the bottom of the gorge.
+One of the most unique features in the area is "fat woman's squeeze" a narrow passage visitors must access to reach the bottom of the gorge.

-Length: The trail is about a 1/2 mile and takes about 40 minutes to hike.
+The trail is about a 1/2 mile and takes about 40 minutes to hike.

 Visitors to the park can stroll the trails from dawn to dusk.
 Parking lots cleared at dusk.

 Cliff faces and a meandering, primitive trail.
 Pets are allowed on leash.

 This less trodden area of the park has awesome views.

 Cantwell Cliffs Hiking Trail in summer.
 Hikers must remain on the designated trails.